 - The quality and clarity with which the student presents their work and responds to questions during the conference proceedings.

 On the conference day, the 5 minute presentation will be shown with a short Q&A session on the main conference room.
 The winner will be announced during the conference day proceedings.

 Detailed academic feedback will be provided by the policy council panel.
 Please be aware that you retain copyright and are free to publish prize submission papers elsewhere.

 Applicants for the prize must be available to attend the conference and present their work.
-It is normally presented during the student colloquium.

 - To ensure a reasonably level playing field, the prize will be restricted to students who have been studying System Dynamics for LESS than five years at a British University.
 Their study may be in any area and the award is not restricted to courses in management science or business.